CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/README.md

 ### Resource Unavailability (Out of Capacity)

 **Description**:
-Your job is queued but not executed because the cloud provider (e.g., GCP) can't provision the required compute nodes.
+Your job is queued but not executed because GCP can't provision the required compute nodes.
 This is often due to a temporary lack of available resources in the chosen region or zone.

 **Resolution**:
-- Check the **Controller Logs**:
+- Check the Slurm **Controller Node** Log:
   Log on to the controller machine for your cluster to see detailed error messages like
   `"GCP Error: Zone does not currently have sufficient capacity for resources"`.
 - **Wait and Re-check**:
-  For temporary resource shortages, wait **5–10 minutes** and then re-run the "check job status" cell in your Jupyter notebook.
+  For temporary resource shortages, wait **5–10 minutes** and then re-run the `get_job_state` cell in your Jupyter notebook.
 Resources might become available and allow your job to proceed.

 ### Node Creation In Progress

 **Description**:
-After your job is submitted, it takes time for the cluster to spin up new nodes.
-You might see a `NODE_FAIL` status if nodes are still being created and are not yet ready.
+After submitting your job, the cluster may take several minutes to provision and initialize new compute nodes.
+During this time, your job might temporarily show a status like `NODE_FAIL` if the nodes are not yet fully ready or registered.

 **Resolution**:
-- Monitor the **Controller Logs** for status updates.
+- Check the Slurm **Controller Node** Logs for detailed status updates.
-- **Wait 5–10 minutes**, then recheck your job status to see if nodes have become available.
+- **Wait 5–10 minutes**, then recheck your job status to see if the nodes have become available and the job is progressing.

----

-### Runtime-Related Issues

-These issues occur once your job attempts to run on the allocated nodes.

 ### Input File Format Error